Yigidosantos9/DSA210-Term-Project/README.md

 By the end of this project, I aim to answer:

-- Does excessive screen time negatively affect my sleep?
+- **Does an increase in lecture hours lead to more frequent phone pick-ups?**
-- Can reducing screen time improve sleep and energy levels?
+- **Do both social media and communication app pick-ups increase on days with more lectures?**
-- Is caffeine intake linked to fluctuations in sleep and energy?
+- **How do caffeine intake, sleep, gym, and weather influence these patterns?**
-- What small, data-driven changes can I make to improve my daily habits?
+- **What data-driven strategies can help manage phone usage on busy academic days?**

 This project isn’t just about tracking numbers—it’s about using data science to improve my life in meaningful ways.
 I’m excited to see what the data reveals and how I can apply these insights to build healthier routines.